 Simple, no-frills operation.
 The Cardio Stride 3.0 is people powered.
 There's no motorized tread belt … or anything else.
 Instead you provide the energy that gets the belt going, and keeps it going during your workout.
 Some users love that concept, saying it gives them a better workout.
 Others are overly challenged by trying to get the belt to move, and some say the belt sticks or slips.
 Several users complain about noise from the Weslo Cardio Stride 3.0's belt, but it's quite possible they haven't followed the lubrication instructions in the manual, which recommend frequent application.
 Some choose to place boards beneath the back end of the treadmill to reduce its fixed 15-percent incline.

 Manual treadmills aren't for everybody.
-As with other manual units, you must grasp the handrails to keep from zipping off the back when you walk or run; this takes some by surprise.
+As with all manual treadmills, you must grasp the handrails to keep from zipping off the back when you walk or run; this takes some by surprise.
 The simple build makes assembly easy -- as long as the parts fit together and the holes are in the right place, which isn't always the case.
 On the upside, the easy-to-read display and overall light weight draws praise.
 The Weslo Cardio Stride 3.0 also folds easily; you just have to remove a spring pin to lift the deck (which weighs about 25 pounds).

-Review: Weslo CardioStride 3.0 Treadmill, Contributors to Walmart.com, As of November 2013
+Review: Weslo CardioStride 3.0 Treadmill, Contributors to Walmart.com, As of December 2014

-Review: Weslo Cardiostride 3.0 Manual Treadmill, Contributors to Kmart.com, As of November 2013
+Review: Weslo Cardiostride 3.0 Manual Treadmill, Contributors to Kmart.com, As of December 2014